aphearin/halotools/docs/quickstart_and_tutorials/tutorials/model_building/cam_tutorial.rst

-Conditional Abundance Matching (CAM) is a technique that you can use to model a variety of correlations between galaxy and halo properties, such as the dependence of galaxy quenching upon both halo mass and halo formation time.
+Conditional Abundance Matching (CAM) is a technique that you can use to model a variety of correlations between galaxy and halo properties, such as the dependence of galaxy quenching upon both halo mass and halo formation time, or the dependence of galaxy disk size upon halo spin.
 This tutorial explains CAM by applying the technique to a few different problems.
-Each of the following worked examples are independent from one another, and illustrate the range of applications of the technique.

 Basic Idea
 =================

+CAM is designed to answer questions of the following form:
+*does halo property A correlate with galaxy property B?*
+The Halotools approach to answering such questions is via forward modeling: a mock universe is created in which the A--B correlation exists;
+comparing the mock universe to the real one allows you to evaluate the success of the A--B correlation hypothesis.

 Forward-modeling the galaxy-halo connection requires specifying some statistical distribution of the galaxy property being modeled, so that Monte Carlo realizations can be drawn from the distribution.
+CAM uses the most ubiquitous approach to generating Monte Carlo realizations, *inverse transformation sampling,* in which the statistical distribution is specified in terms of the cumulative distribution function (CDF), :math:`{\rm CDF}(z) \equiv {\rm Prob}(< z).`
-The most convenient distribution to use for this purpose is the cumulative distribution function (CDF), :math:`{\rm CDF}(x) = {\rm Prob}(< x).` Once the CDF is specified, you only need to generate a realization of a random uniform distribution and pass those draws to the CDF inverse,  :math:`{\rm CDF}^{-1}(p),` which evaluates to the variable :math:`x` being painted on the model galaxies.
+Briefly, the way this work is that once you specify the CDF, you only need to generate a realization of a random uniform distribution, and pass the values of that realization to the CDF inverse,  :math:`{\rm CDF}^{-1}(p),` which evaluates to the variable :math:`z` being painted on the model galaxies.
+See the `Transformation of Probability tutorial <https://github.com/jbailinua/probability/>`_ for pedagogical derivations associated with inverse transformation sampling, and the `~halotools.utils.monte_carlo_from_cdf_lookup` function for a convenient one-liner syntax.

+In ordinary applications of inverse transformation sampling, the use of a random uniform variable guarantees that the output variables :math:`z` will be distributed according to :math:`{\rm Prob}(z),` and that each individual :math:`z` will be purely stochastic.
-CAM introduces correlations between the galaxy property :math:`x` and some halo property :math:`h,` without changing :math:`{\rm CDF}(x)`.
-Rather than evaluating :math:`{\rm CDF}^{-1}(p)` with random uniform variables, instead you evaluate with :math:`p = {\rm CDF}(h) = {\rm Prob}(< h),` introducing a monotonic correlation between :math:`x` and :math:`h`.
+CAM generalizes this common technique so that :math:`{\rm Prob}(z)` is still recovered exactly, and moreover :math:`z` exhibits residual correlations with some other variable, :math:`h`.
+Operationally, the way this works is that rather than evaluating :math:`{\rm CDF}^{-1}(p)` with random uniform variables, instead you evaluate with :math:`p = {\rm CDF}(h) = {\rm Prob}(< h),` introducing a monotonic correlation between :math:`z` and :math:`h`.

-The function `~halotools.empirical_models.noisy_percentile` can be used to add controllable levels of noise to :math:`p = {\rm CDF}(h).` This allows you to control the correlation coefficient between :math:`x` and :math:`h,` always exactly preserving the 1-point statistics of the output distribution.
+In most applications, :math:`h` is some halo property like mass accretion rate, and :math:`z` is some galaxy property like star-formation rate.
+In this way, the galaxy property you paint on to your halos will trace the distribution :math:`{\rm Prob}(z)`, such that above-average values of :math:`z` will be painted onto halos with above average values of :math:`h`, and conversely.

-The "Conditional" part of CAM is that this technique naturally generalizes to introduce a galaxy property correlation while holding some other property fixed.
+Finally, the "Conditional" part of CAM is that this technique naturally generalizes to introduce a galaxy property correlation while holding some other property fixed.
-Age Matching in `Hearin and Watson 2013 <https://arxiv.org/abs/1304.5557/>`_ is an example of this: the distribution :math:`{\rm Prob}(<SFR\vert M_{\ast})` is modeled by correlating draws from the observed distribution with :math:`{\rm Prob}(<\dot{M}_{\rm sub}\vert M_{\rm sub})` in a simulation, so that galaxies which have large SFR for their stellar mass are associated with subhalos that have large mass accretion rates for their mass dark matter mass.

-Each of the sections below illustrates a different application of the same underlying method.
-Each section has an accompanying annotated Jupyter notebook with the code used to generate the plots.
+For example, at fixed stellar mass, it is natural to hypothesize that star-forming galaxies live in halos that are rapidly accreting mass, and that quiescent galaxies live in halos that have already built up most of their mass.
+In this kind of CAM application, we have:
+:math:`{\rm Prob}(z)\rightarrow{\rm Prob}(<SFR\vert M_{\ast})`,
+and :math:`{\rm Prob}(h)\rightarrow{\rm Prob}(<\dot{M}_{\rm sub}\vert M_{\rm sub})`.
+That is, SFR at fixed stellar mass is hypothesized to correlate with halo accretion rate at fixed (sub)halo mass.

 Satellite Galaxy Quenching Gradients
 =====================================